espritoxyz/tsa/docs/modes/custom-checkers/inter-contract-communication-checker.md

 }
 ```

-## Checker

-Now we want to ensure that triggering a `transfer` operation from one wallet to another wallet
-will decrease the sender's balance and increase the receiver's balance with the same value.
+This contract ensures that the `transfer` operation decreases the sender's balance and the `receive` operation increases the receiver's balance.
-So, here we have two instances of the same wallet (emulating different accounts),
-with `contract_id`s `1` and `2`, for `sender` and `target`, correspondingly.

-One could implement such a contract in the following way (sources are available [balance_transfer_checker.fc](https://github.com/espritoxyz/tsa/blob/74502fe3ba28c0b405dc8fe0904d466fe353a61c/tsa-safety-properties-examples/src/test/resources/examples/step3/balance_transfer_checker.fc)):
+---

+## Step 2: Write the Checker

+To verify the behavior of the contract, we will use the following checker.
+Copy this code into your editor and save it as `balance_transfer_checker.fc`:

 ```c
 () recv_internal(int my_balance, int msg_value, cell in_msg_full, slice msg_body) impure {